karnagetm/Object-Recognition/README.md

 ## Setup and Installation
 1. Ensure you have the .NET Framework installed.
 2. Install the Kinect SDK from the official Microsoft website.
-3. Set up a new VB.NET project in your preferred IDE (e.g., Visual Studio).
+3. Set up a new VB.NET project in your preferred IDE (e.g., Visual Studio/Spyder via Anaconda).
 4. Add references to any required libraries or SDKs in your project.

 ## Building the Application